Bernard Besman

-Life and career
+Early life

 Besman was born into a Jewish family in Kiev, then in the Russian Empire.
 In the aftermath of the First World War and the Polish-Soviet War, he and his family fled Kiev in 1921, and traveled to London where Besman attended school in the East End and learned piano.
 The family moved to Detroit in 1926, and Besman began playing "sweet" jazz and dance music in hotels and resorts, leading his own small group, and made recordings in 1936.
 He began operating a booking agency before World War II, and then booked bands for the Special Services.

+Career

-After the war, he linked up with accountant John Kaplan (January 17, 1916–April 4, 1997) to buy an existing company, Pan American Record Distributing, in 1946.
+After the war, Besman linked up with accountant John Kaplan to buy an existing company, Pan American Record Distributing, in 1946.
 The company sold mostly to the African American market, and Besman established himself as a record plugger, promoting records to radio stations.
 Besman and Kaplan also started Sensation Records, taking its name from the local Sensation Lounge nightclub.
 Musicians signed to Sensation Records included Todd Rhodes, Russell Jacquet, The Harmonicats, T. J. Fowler, and Milt Jackson.
 Some of Rhodes' recordings featured singers Connie Allen and LaVern Baker.
 Besman was responsible for artists and repertoire, and Kaplan for financial arrangements.
 They arranged a distribution deal for Sensation through Vitacoustic Records, another local label, and when that fell through arranged distribution through King Records of Cincinnati.

 In late 1948, Besman heard demo records by local blues musician John Lee Hooker, and as a result produced Hooker's first recording session with engineer Joe Siracuse.
 The session yielded the hit single "Boogie Chillen'".
 Hooker was recorded as a solo performer, and in order to produce a stronger sound, Besman said:I knew I had to do something.
 So first we amplified his guitar.
 He had an old Stella and no amp.
 We put a mike onto his guitar, and we put a speaker—this was a tiny two room studio, remember—we put it in a toilet bowl next door, actually in a toilet bowl.
 Then we put a mike under that so the sound would bounce off the water—I wanted an echo effect.
 Then the sound went back into a speaker in the studio, came out of that, and got picked up along with his voice.
 I put a board under his feet to make his tapping louder, and put a mike down there.
 The resulting record was leased to Modern Records in Los Angeles for release and distribution, and became a million-seller.
 As with Hooker’s other recordings, Besman gave himself a co-writer credit – though Hooker strongly rejected the idea that Besman was creatively involved in writing the songs – as well as the publishing rights.
 Some of Hooker's other early recordings, including "Burnin' Hell" and "Huckle Up Baby", were released on the Sensation label and became modestly successful.
-Besman retained the rights to all Hooker’s recordings on the label.
+Besman retained the rights to all Hooker's recordings on the label.